-&lt;sup>8 Debt to assets = total liabilities/total assets
+7 Debt to assets = total liabilities/total assets

-&lt;sup>9 Debt to equity = total liabilities/owners' equity
+8 Debt to equity = total liabilities/owners' equity

-&lt;sup>10 Net cash from operating activities less purchase of PPE and intangible assets plus proceeds from disposal of PPE and intangible assets segments.

-The Group will continue investing in the development of new telecommunication solutions and products, to sustain or extend its market positions in local markets.
+9 Net cash from operating activities less purchase of PPE and intangible assets plus proceeds from disposal of PPE and intangible assets or extend its market positions in local markets.
 At the local level, segments will continue developing tactical solutions and products for its local markets.
 The Group's executive management will continue researching and developing strategic solutions around emerging technologies and trends so that they can be efficiently deployed across the whole Group.